Anatta336/driven-decals/Documentation~/DrivenDecals.md

 In theory it should work in the LWRP and Unity versions as far back as 2018.
 But it looks like shader graph really doesn't care about cross-version compatibility.
 If you need this to work in those earlier versions I may be able to put together something compatible with some extra work.

 ### Installation
-1. Find the manifest.json file in the Packages folder of your project and edit it to look like this:
+1. Find the `manifest.json` file in the Packages folder of your project and edit it to include this package:
 ```js
 {
   "dependencies": {